Alpt/fast-pipe/README.md

 grep -e root /etc/passwd | sed -e s:root:foo:g -e s%/foo%/foo/home%
 ```

-The non-word character after `s` can actually be any non-word character, so `s: s- s/ s% s@ s-` are all valid.
+The non-word character after `s` can actually be any non-word character, so `s: s- s/ s% s@ s- ...` are all valid.
 Only, `s/` is not valid if used at the start, not in a pipe, because bash treats / specially.

 Example
 =======